wip-opensource/dynapp-atom/README.md

 ## Get started!

 * Open your terminal, write apm install dynapp-atom
-* Create an empty map and open it with atom.
+* Create an empty directory and open it with atom.
 * In the menu, press packages, then dynapp-atom, then create config file (or press ctrl + alt + c)
 * Open the new file 'dynappconfig.json' and enter your credentials.
 * Press packages -> dynapp-atom -> download project (or ctrl + alt + d) to download your project from dynapp-server.